 (a) Form of Confidential References.
-In appellate briefs, at oral argument and in opinions, the following individuals may not be referred to by name but may be referred to by the individual's initials:
+In all filed documents, at oral argument and in opinions, the following individuals may not be referred to by name but may be referred to by the individual's initials:

 (1) the respondent in a mental health proceeding;

 (2) the respondent and members of the respondent's family in a conservatorship or guardianship proceeding;

 (3) the respondent in a juvenile proceeding;

 (4) the child and members of the child's family in a proceeding to terminate parental rights;

 (5) a minor child;

 (6) a victim or alleged victim of a sexual offense.